-Any person may make contact with a member of the Safeguarding Team through the School telephone number (028) 9077 1139.
-Contact should be made through the School Secretary.
+Any person may make contact with a member of the Safeguarding Team through the School telephone number (028) 9074 0423.
+The Chairperson or Vice Chairperson of the Board of Governors may be contacted through the Bursar.
+If they are unavailable, then contact should be made through the Principal's Secretary.
 All contacts will be dealt with in a strictly confidential manner.